-David Shrigley on comedy, pilates and his unconventional collaboration with Ruinart
+David Shrigley on comedy, unconventional art and Ruinart

 In his Brighton studio on a miserable January morning, David Shrigley has just got back from Pilates.
 ‘It’s a new year thing’ he says with a soft-spoken Macclesfield lilt, standing in front of a large news headline painting that reads, ‘It won’t be like this forever.’